Next Start

 If the motorcycle charging system is not properly charging the battery, simply replacing it will not solve the issue.
 Additionally, a discharged battery will need to be brought up to full charge prior to static or load testing it.

 Stators, on the other hand, are a component that will require testing and a thorough understanding of how they work.
-As with any system on a vehicle, once we peel back the mystery and understand how they should work, and how they typically fail, a technician will be more comfortable and confident with diagnosing, servicing, and replacing components.
+As with any system on a vehicle, once it’s understood how they should work and how they typically fail, a technician will be more comfortable and confident with diagnosing, servicing and replacing components like motorcycle carburetors.

 Wondering what types of jobs motorcycle technicians can pursue?
 Check out our career guide.

-In Motorcycle Mechanics Institute’s 48-week Motorcycle Technician Training program,7 you’ll learn the foundations of motorcycle, ATV, side-by-side, snowmobile and personal watercraft to prepare for a career as a motorcycle technician.1 To learn more, visit our program page and request information to get in touch with an Admissions Representative today.
+In Motorcycle Mechanics Institute’s 48-week Motorcycle Technician Training program, you’ll be taught the foundations of motorcycles, ATVs, side-by-sides, snowmobiles and personal watercraft to prepare for a career as a motorcycle technician.1.1 To learn more, visit our program page and request information to get in touch with an Admissions Representative today.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.